 by Bovespa in 2004).
 The same month, the exchange joined the global trend to

 “co-location”, allowing customers to install servers inside the exchange’s data

 centers, ensuring low-latency for high-speed automated trades.
 These two moves

 set up BM&FBovespa as a destination that attracted algorithmic trading like

 bees to honey.
-The big banks are flocking in - Bank of America, UBS and Goldman
+The big banks are flocking in - UBS, Goldman

-Sachs have already announced the availability of algorithmic trading in Brazil.
+Sachs and others have already announced the availability of algorithmic trading in Brazil.

 And an avalanche of brokerages have geared up with technology to enable

 algorithmic trading for their customers.

 for automated trading – particularly high-speed, low-latency algorithmic